Hepatitis B

 This liver damage usually occurs gradually over 20-30 years and people with chronic infection may have mild symptoms or no symptoms for a long time.
 Premature death from chronic liver disease occurs in 15-25% of chronically infected people.

-Hepatitis B is diagnosed by testing the patient's blood for the presence of specific viral antigens or antibodies against the virus or by nucleic acid testing.
+Hepatitis B is diagnosed by testing the patient's blood for the presence of specific viral antigens or by nucleic acid testing.

 Specific tests might also be used to assess for the presence and extent of liver disease.
 This includes a physical examination, blood tests, and imaging scans.